Skip to main content

 Types of keyless access control systems

-As an ever-increasing number of businesses opt for a keyless door entry system, the options available for companies to choose from have also grown.
-Today, many different types of keyless entry systems for commercial buildings and credential choices are available, each offering its own unique set of features and benefits.
+As more businesses opt for keyless door entry systems, the options available have also grown, each offering its own unique set of features and benefits.

-Some advanced systems can even support multiple credential types and multi-factor authentication for commercial keyless entry on a single reader, letting companies mix and match their access methods.
-In addition, electronic commercial door entry systems can log each unlock attempt, helping businesses maintain a record of access and credential activity.
+Companies can achieve flexible entry by utilizing advanced systems that support multiple credential types and multi-factor authentication on a single reader.
+This allows them to mix and match access methods as needed.
+Additionally, these systems can log each unlock attempt, helping businesses maintain a record of access and credential activity.

-Proximity access control cards are small, plastic cards that contain information about the user, such as their name and photo.
+Proximity access control cards are small plastic cards that contain a user’s information, such as their name and photo.
 To gain access to a building, the user needs to hold the card near an access control reader.
-The information stored on the card can be easily updated or changed, allowing businesses to manage user access efficiently.
+The information stored on the card can be easily updated, allowing businesses to manage user access efficiently.

 Key fobs

-Key fobs are small devices that contain the same user information as proximity access control cards.
-To gain access to a building, users simply need to hold the fob up near an access control RFID door reader.
+Key fobs are small devices that contain the same user information as proximity cards.
+To gain access to a building, users simply need to hold the fob up near an RFID door reader.
 The advantage of key fobs is that they can be easily attached to a keychain or lanyard, making them convenient and easy to carry.

-One of the drawbacks of key fob access control systems is managing the stock of credentials.
+One drawback of key fob access control systems is credential management.
 Each new employee will need to be handed a fob, and businesses will be responsible for ordering enough credentials for everyone.
 Fobs are also easily lost or stolen, which can be a liability if the user doesn’t report the loss before your security team is able to deactivate the key fob.

-Another popular type of keyless entry system uses PIN codes.
-A keypad-based commercial entry system requires users to enter a code on a keypad to gain access.
+A keypad access control system requires users to enter a code to gain access.
 The code can be easily changed, allowing businesses to effortlessly manage the security of their building.
-More advanced keypad reader options allow businesses to customize the PIN code for each user in the keyless building entry system.
+More advanced keypad reader options allow businesses to customize the PIN code for each user in the system.

-Keypad access control is a popular choice, especially when the building has a multi-factor authentication commercial door entry system.
+Keypad access control is a popular choice, especially when the building has a multi-factor authentication system.
 For example, a keypad could be combined with a card reader, requiring both the user’s card and code to gain access.

-While a convenient option, keypads can be relatively easy to hack if they don’t have powerful security features.
+While convenient, keypads can be relatively easy to hack if they don’t have security features.
 Therefore, businesses should invest in these keyless commercial door locks only if they come with capacitive touch keys, anti-spoofing security features and the ability to customize longer-digit PINs.

-Biometric electronic door entry systems use the user’s unique physical features, such as fingerprints or iris scans, to grant access.
+Biometric access control uses the user’s unique physical features, such as fingerprints or iris scans, to grant access.
 As biometrics are unique to each individual, these types of locks offer the highest level of security.

 Like keypad systems, biometrics are often used in tandem with other access control systems, such as card readers, making it even more challenging for unauthorized users to gain access.

-Mobile or app-based keyless building entry systems are a relatively new type of access control that allows users to open doors using their smartphones.
+Mobile or app-based access control allow users to open doors using their smartphones.
 The system is paired with an app that allows users to unlock the door with a tap or swipe of their phone.

 This type of access control is highly secure, as the app can be configured to require additional authentication steps, such as a PIN code or biometric scan already built into the phone.
 Smartphones are not as easily compromised as key cards and fobs, and people are more likely to report a phone lost or stolen right away.

-It is also a highly cost-efficient keyless door entry system because businesses don’t have to invest in cards, fobs or keypads.
+It is also a highly cost-efficient entry system because businesses don’t have to invest in cards, fobs or keypads.
 Users aren’t as likely to misplace their phones as they would a card or fob.
-Another benefit of this type of keyless door entry system technology is that users can receive their access credentials right away without having to come into the office.
+Another benefit is that users can receive their access credentials right away without having to come into the office.
 Similarly, access can be revoked just as easily with a few clicks in the access control management software.

-A video-integrated keyless building entry system comes with a camera for better situational awareness.
-This type of commercial door entry system might include all-in-one readers with built-in video cameras, or give security teams the option of integrating the keyless lock system with a separate video security system.
+A video-integrated entry system comes with a camera for better situational awareness.
+This type of system might include all-in-one readers with built-in video cameras, or give security teams the option of integrating the system with a separate video security system.
 The benefit of a video feed is that it lets operators view who is at the door before granting access.
 This is an especially useful feature for businesses that require extra security or businesses that don’t have 24/7 lobby security or reception staff.

-When it comes to keyless door entry, commercial building owners must consider if they have an existing access control system on the premises.
-Hybrid keyless building entry systems are a good option for upgrading the system without replacing the entire security infrastructure.
+When it comes to keyless door entry, commercial building owners must consider whether they have an existing access control system on the premises.
+Hybrid entry systems are a good option if you don’t want to replace the entire security infrastructure.

-A hybrid commercial door entry system allows businesses to get more advanced security features and technology without the headache of a massive renovation.
-Using door readers that leverage the existing wiring, businesses can upgrade to touchless access control mobile credentials and create a remote door entry system for more convenient management.
+A hybrid system allows businesses to have advanced security features and technology without the headache of a massive renovation.
+Using door readers that leverage existing wiring, businesses can upgrade to touchless access control mobile credentials, creating a remote system for more convenient management.

 Benefits of keyless door entry systems for business and commercial use

 Keyless entry systems provide numerous benefits for businesses and commercial property operators.
-From increased security to cost savings, here are the key benefits of commercial keyless entry systems:
+From increased security to cost savings, here are the key benefits:

-• Increased security: Commercial keyless entry systems restrict property access only to authorized users, with customizable alerts to warn staff of suspicious activity.
+• Increased security: Commercial keyless entry systems restrict access to authorized users, with customizable alerts to warn staff of suspicious activity.

-• Streamlined management: Keyless entry for businesses can be managed from a centralized platform, enabling operators to issue, adjust and revoke permissions freely.
+• Streamlined management: Access can be managed from a centralized platform, enabling operators to issue, adjust and revoke permissions freely.

-• Remote operability: Many electronic keyless door access control systems can be accessed remotely, allowing staff to manage requests and unlock doors from anywhere.
+• Remote operability: Many systems can be accessed remotely, allowing staff to manage requests and unlock doors from anywhere.

-• Reduced costs: Keyless access systems minimize reliance on traditional keys and reduce the need for costly lock replacements.
-Many also support mobile or cloud-based credentials, helping lower the expenses tied to managing and replacing physical tokens like key fobs or cards.
+• Reduced costs: They minimize reliance on traditional keys and reduce the need for costly lock replacements.
+Many also support mobile or cloud-based credentials, helping reduce expenses in managing and replacing physical tokens such as key fobs or cards.

-• Improved experience: Commercial keyless door locks enable customers to access 24/7 facilities, such as hotels, gyms and apartment complexes, on their own.
+• Improved experience: The systems enable customers to access 24/7 facilities, such as hotels, gyms and apartment complexes, on their own.

-• Custom automations: Business keyless entry systems can be programmed to grant or deny access at set times and under certain conditions, helping to maintain strict security without constant observation.
+• Custom automations: The systems can be programmed to grant or deny access at set times and under certain conditions, helping to maintain strict security without constant observation.

-• Flexible credential options: Keyless door systems for commercial buildings support various credential types for different risk levels, including biometric, mobile and multi-factor entry solutions.
+• Flexible credential options: They support various credential types for different risk levels, including biometric, mobile and multi-factor entry solutions.

-• Better record keeping: Keyless electronic door entry security systems automatically log all access events and record time, date and location data to aid investigations.
+• Better record-keeping: The systems automatically log all access events and record time, date and location data to aid investigations.

 • Integration capabilities: Security system integrators can connect keyless security systems to cameras, sensors and alarms to create customized, real-time security responses.

-• Simple scalability: Keyless door entry security systems can easily scale with your business, allowing additional locks, readers and control panels to be added across multiple locations as needed.
+• Simple scalability: They can easily scale with your business, allowing additional locks, readers and control panels to be added across multiple locations as needed.

 What’s inside: